The 17th Annual Brainwash Drive-in, Bike-in, Walk-in Movie Festival: unique independent movies in a great East Bay atmosphere

 Brainwash organizers say, “We show movies in a parking lot in Oakland.”

 What’s a Drive-in Bike-in Walk-in Movie Festival?
 It’s set up like a traditional drive-in with FM sound as well as two big amps.
 Arrive however you choose: drive, bike, or walk in, perhaps with your favorite chair or blanket.
-West Oakland BART is within easy walking distance.

 Brainwash Movies has been showing great underground mostly short movies since 1995, and we have accumulated the rights to over 500 titles to produce an ongoing broadcast series.
-We’ve been written up in Variety, the New York Times, the Chronicle Pink Section, East Bay Express, Bay Guardian, SF Weekly, and this year AAA’s Via magazine, among many others.
+We’ve been written up in Variety, the New York Times, the Chronicle Pink Section, East Bay Express, Bay Guardian, SF Weekly, and in AAA’s Via magazine, among many others.
 We’ve toured the US Southwest and played at CBGB’s in New York.